The Un-Scripted Theater Company

-Un-Scripted Theater Company® is an improvisational theater company in San Francisco, California.
-Un-Scripted Theater Company performs many kinds of improv formats, such as comedy, mystery, drama, adventure, and musicals, each presented in 4 to 6 week runs each season, each with its own Director, format, and vision.
-Un-Scripted specializes in narrative and genre-based "single-story" improvised theater.
+The Un-Scripted Theater Company (2002 – 2020), was an improvisational theater company in San Francisco, California.
+The company performed many kinds of improv formats, such as comedy, mystery, drama, adventure, and musicals, each presented in 4 to 6 week runs each season, each with its own director, format, and vision.
+Un-Scripted specialized in narrative and genre-based "single-story" improvised theater.

 History

 Un-Scripted Theater Company was founded in 2002 when the Thursday night performance group, The Belfry, was cut from the line up at San Francisco's BATS Improv.
 Determined to continue their performance work, 8 of the original 20 improvisors of The Belfry left and started Un-Scripted Theater Company in January 2003.
 Since then, Un-Scripted Theater Company has performed hundreds of shows all over the Bay Area, throughout California and across the United States.